Western Australia Wildflowers Guide: When + Where to See Them

 As you pass the old Pindar pub building, turn left onto the unsealed Pindar-Berringarra Road (2WD suitable).
 Drive 8-10 km down the road until you see a sign pointing to the slipway on the left for parking.

-You’ll then walk on a trail through a small patch of bush on the left back onto the main road where you will find long stretches of wreath flowers lining both sides of the road.
+You’ll then walk on a trail through a small patch of bush, back onto the main road where you will find long stretches of wreath flowers lining both sides of the road.

 Pindar Wreath Flowers